joisig/joisig.com/_posts/2018-10-19-deep-domain-expertise-but-no-cto-heres-a-guide-to-hiring-one.md

 ---
 id: 104
-title: 'Deep domain expertise but no CTO?
-Here's a guide to hiring one'
+title: Deep domain expertise but no CTO?
+Here's a guide to hiring one
 date: 2018-10-19T09:32:23+00:00
 author: joisig
 layout: post